 Price will be the key factor in determining material choice to start with.
 If you are working with around £500 you are going to be looking at steel or aluminium unless you go second hand.
 When you get up to around the £800-£1000 and above all three of the key materials become available to you, though you will still pay more for an equivalent bike in carbon fibre.
 You may initially see it at the same price as aluminium, however you will notice for the same price you will generally get lower grade components.

-As you get to the higher prices you will be making choices for different reasons.
-Your reason for riding will largely determine this.
+As you get to the higher prices you will be making choices for different reasons, and your reason for riding will dictate the best material.
 Racers will want the stiffest bike available to get the highest speeds, whereas those touring will be looking for comfort and durability.
 Whilst all these materials can deliver partly on these fronts, some have the edge over others.
 Let’s run through the three most common materials.